d1pakda5/AutoRecon/README.md

 # AutoRecon

-AutoRecon is a tool which have 4 Phrases.
+AutoRecon is a tool which have 4 Phases.

-<b>Phrase no.1:</b> It will found the subdomains through the use of the sublister.
+Phase 1: It will find the subdomains through the use of the sublister.

-<b>Phrase no.2:</b> It will found the status code of each Subdomains which was found by the sublister and make seperate list of each subdomain with there own Status code.
-Like seperate list of 200's, 400's, 401's, 403's, 404's status code subdomains.
+Phase 2: It will find the status code of each Subdomain found by the sublister and make seperate list of each subdomain with their respective status code.

-<b>Phrase no.3:</b> In this phrase the tool will try to find the CNAME's entries of 404's subdomains.
-NOTE: For this Phrase, the main aim is to  find the SUBDOMAIN TAKE-OVER Vuln.
+Phase 3: In this phase the tool will try to find the CNAME's entries of 404's subdomains.
+NOTE: For this Phase, the main objective is to check for the SUBDOMAIN TAKE-OVER Vuln.

-<b>Phrase no.4:</b> Now in the last phrase, the tool will find the Port status and Services running on each Subdomains port.
+Phase no.4: Now in the last phase, the tool will find the Port status and Services running on each Subdomains port.
 Note: This tool will focus only on ports between "20-25" for future Upgradation.
 But you can change it, at line 138.

 And it will show you how much time has taken by this script.